dtudk/pythonsupport-page/docs/index.rst

 .. todo::

-   check that the dropdown actually works, also look into css settings for makeing it look prettier
+   check that the drop down actually works, also look into css settings for making it look prettier

 .. todo::